 FIPS Compliance

 Note

-If you use Amazon S3 or Amazon S3 Glacier object repositories in your backup infrastructure and enable FIPS-compliant operation mode, Veeam Backup & Replication checks if these components are FIPS-compliant.
-If some of them are not, the warning will be displayed.
+If you use Amazon S3 or Amazon S3 Glacier object repositories in your backup infrastructure and enable the FIPS-compliant operation mode, Veeam Backup & Replication checks if these components are FIPS-compliant.
+If any of them are not, a warning will be displayed.

 Important

-If you have backup infrastructure components based on Linux servers with persistent Veeam Data Movers and select or clear the Enable FIPS-compliant operation mode check box, you must open the Edit Linux Server wizard for each Linux server with the persistent Veeam Data Mover and proceed to the end of the wizard.
+If you have backup infrastructure components based on Linux servers with persistent Veeam Data Movers and select or clear the Use FIPS-certified encryption modules check box, you must open the Edit Linux Server wizard for each Linux server with the persistent Veeam Data Mover and proceed to the end of the wizard.
 This will update server settings.
 If you do not update the settings, the servers will be unavailable.

+FIPS Compliance